Camryn (singer): 2012: Breakthrough and One Direction tour

-Camryn's second single, "Set the Night on Fire", was also written by the Camryn, Frank Schooflar and Lennon Murphy trio and produced by Spider and Lennon Murphy.
+Camryn's second single, "Set the Night on Fire", was also written by Camryn, Frank Schooflar, and Lennon Murphy and produced by Spider and Murphy.
 The single was mixed by industry veteran Tony Maserati, and debuted on Top 40 radio in the United States in May 2012.
-The song steadily gained airplay on various stations, including the nationally syndicated Sirius XM Top 20 on 20 and in major markets like Las Vegas and San Francisco.
+The song steadily gained airplay on various stations, including the nationally syndicated Sirius XM Top Top 20 on 20 and in major markets like Las Vegas and San Francisco.

 On February 16, 2012, Camryn rejoined former tourmate Greyson Chance on his arena tour in Asia.
-The tour kicked off in Kuala Lumpur, Malaysia on April 17, 2012.
-In the days leading up to the concert she made many radio appearances; she also appeared on The 8TV Quickie late-night television program.
+The tour began in Kuala Lumpur, Malaysia on April 17, 2012.
+In the days leading up to the concert, she made many radio appearances; she also appeared on The 8TV Quickie late-night television program.
 The following day, Camryn performed at the Festive Grand Theatre in Singapore.
 Camryn then made stops at Jitec Hall in Jakarta and the Smart Araneta Coliseum in Manila before returning to Los Angeles.

 One month later, Camryn joined British boy band One Direction on their Up All Night Tour of the United States.
 On the tour's first night, Camryn debuted a new song, "Now or Never", and received favorable reviews for her performances in each city.

 In fall 2012, Camryn joined with brands Tilly's and High School Nation to headline a Warped Tour style festival with The Rocket Summer, BLUSH, PK Band (Red Bull Records) and The Stamps.
 The Tilly's High School Nation tour hit major markets across California and raised money to help keep the arts in the classroom.
 The event included local vendors as well as booths from Jamba Juice, LA Music Academy, Brooks Institute, FIDM, Music Saves Lives, The Canvas Foundation, Academy of Art University, American Musical and Dramatic Academy as well as staging and concert production from Ernie Ball.
-During this time, Camryn invited local radio stations and TV crews to the concerts, and received many reviews which called her performance, "remarkable".
+During this time, Camryn invited local radio and television stations to the concerts and received many reviews, which called her performance "remarkable".